Fowley's Falls

 🏛️ Attraction

-Last updated: 4 March 2026
+Last updated: 28 April 2026

 Overview

-Fowley’s Falls, sometimes written as Fowleys Falls, is a spectacular series of cascading waterfalls set in the steep valley of the Glenanniff River near Rossinver, County Leitrim.
+Fowley’s Falls, sometimes written as Fowleys Falls, is a series of cascading waterfalls set in the steep valley of the Glenanniff River near Rossinver, County Leitrim.
 The water tumbles over stone steps carved by nature, creating a 3 km stretch of rapids, small falls and a gentle cascade that winds through a preserved hedgerow and dense native woodland.
 The surrounding forest of Derrynahimmirk is a mix of deciduous trees, ferns and wildflowers, offering a tranquil, shaded environment that changes colour with the seasons.

 History

-The falls have long been a local secret, but the walk along the river was first formalised in the 1980s when engineer Gabriel Money and Father Corrigan, the parish priest, devised a scheme to create a public trail.
+The walk along the river was first formalised in the 1980s when engineer Gabriel Money (often miss‑spelt as Gabriel Miney) and Father Corrigan, the parish priest, devised a scheme to create a public trail.
 Local businessman Philip Rooney funded a bridge over a tributary, and the path opened for the community.
-By the early 2000s the route had fallen into disrepair, prompting the Rossinver Community Development Company to take over its care in 2003.
-With assistance from Coillte, Arigna LEADER, CLÁR and nearby landowners, the trail was restored and extended while preserving its natural character.
-A landslide in 2021 temporarily blocked part of the walkway; repairs and further extensions were completed in late 2021, and the newly improved trail was officially opened by Minister Heather Humphreys in July 2022.

 What to See & Do